The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: LFV Higgs Decays within the Scotogenic Model

 \subsection{Numerical analysis of $\mathcal{BR}(h \to l_a l_b)$}

 From the results of previous section, we have that light neutrino contribution depends only on the neutrino masses and the mixing matrix $\mathbf{U}^{\nu}$, which is given in~\eqref{ec:Upmns}.
-Then, considering $m_1= 10^{-12}$ GeV, the numerical values of the form factors~\eqref{ec:ANuLR} are given in Table~\ref{tab:nu_form_factors}.
-The values for the form factors to $h \to \mu \tau$ are lower than the remaining ones in the region assumed.
+Then, considering $m_1= 3.01 \times 10^{-11}$ GeV, the numerical values of the form factors~\eqref{ec:ANuLR} are given in Table~\ref{tab:nu_form_factors}.